 We support undergraduate and graduate student research and supplemental study over the summer and J-term (January), and we work closely with the Graduate School of Arts and Sciences (GSAS) to provide funding to graduate students during the academic year.
 On top of all this, we support a number of other special projects, including modern Hebrew and Yiddish language programs, graduate student workshop groups in Jewish studies, a Jewish studies reading room in Widener Library, a Jewish studies graduate student exchange program with The Hebrew University of Jerusalem and Emet, an undergraduate journal of Jewish studies.

 Faculty, courses, and other academic programs in Jewish studies at the University are located in a wide variety of departments within the Harvard University Faculty of Arts and Sciences, as well as Harvard Divinity School, and Harvard Law School.
-The Judaica Division at Widener Library boasts one of the world’s greatest library collections in the world.
+The Judaica Division at Widener Library boasts one of the world’s greatest library collections globally.
 Taken together, Harvard offers students and scholars resources in Jewish Studies virtually unparalleled anywhere in the world.